 Tree Huggers Wanted

 Dharma Wilding is not traditional Shinrin-yoku (forest bathing).
 It is deeply inspired by it—yet goes further.
-In the serene woodlands of central Connecticut (primarily Middletown-area parks), you will slow down, open your senses, and rediscover a profound sense of presence, belonging, compassion, and interconnection.
-Through gentle mindful walking, breathwork, sitting meditation, and creative visualization, Dharma Wilding invites you to feel the living dharma all around you—in the rustle of leaves, the flow of a brook, and the quiet strength of ancient trees.
+Held in the serene woodlands and parks of central Connecticut (primarily around Middletown), participants slow down, awaken their senses, and rediscover a living sense of presence, interconnectedness, and belonging.
+Through gentle mindful walking, breathwork, sitting practice, and creative visualizations, you will encounter the dharma alive in the trees, the brook, the soil, and the quiet rhythm of the forest.

 The Benefits of Dharma Wilding

-Dharma Wilding delivers all the well-documented gifts of forest bathing plus three powerful Buddhist-inspired benefits that go beyond standard nature therapy:
+Dharma Wilding provides all the science-backed benefits of forest bathing plus three distinctive Buddhist-inspired gifts that extend beyond standard nature immersion:

 Practices You Will Experience